MKLab-ITI/pericles-salic/README.md

 If you use this code cite the following paper:

-Elisavet Chatzilari, Spiros Nikolopoulos, Yiannis Kompatsiaris, Josef Kittler, "SALIC: Social Active Learning for Image Classification", IEEE Transactions on Multimedia, 2016, accepted for publication
+Elisavet Chatzilari, Spiros Nikolopoulos, Yiannis Kompatsiaris, Josef Kittler, "SALIC: Social Active Learning for Image Classification", IEEE Transactions on Multimedia, vol. 18, no. 8, pp. 1488-1503, Aug.
+2016

 URL: http://dx.doi.org/10.1109/TMM.2016.2565440